Medicine Bow-Routt Nfs & Thunder Basin Ng

 The site was listed on the National Register of Historic Places in 1994.
 Today, it provides a unique lodging experience and delightful spot for guests seeking recreation and relaxation in south central Wyoming.

-The guard station is open from early June through late September each year and is accessible by car.
+The guard station is open from late May or early June through late October each year and is accessible by car except after snow events at the beginning and end of the season.
 Weather and road closures may impact opening and closure dates.
 Many modern conveniences are provided, but guests will need to bring a few of their own supplies to make their stay comfortable.
-There is no electricity but the Forest Service provides battery operated lanterns for use.
-Please note that candles or other flame producing items are not permitted in the cabin.
+The site now has propane lighting.

 The historic log structure has two bedrooms equipped with beds and mattresses that can accommodate up to six people.
 The kitchen offers a refrigerator, stove, table with chairs, basic cooking and eating utensils, and cookware.
 The cabin has indoor plumbing which gives guests access to running water, a shower, and a flush toilet.
 A propane water heater provides hot water.